-Task and Workflow Impact:
+• Task and Workflow Impact:

-- o How will Al impact the way legal tasks are performed and workflows are structured within your practice? - Which tasks are most suited for AI automation?

-Data Privacy and Security:

-- What data will be collected and used by the AI tool? - o Does the AI tool comply with the NDPA requirements for data processing and security? - o How will client confidentiality be ensured when using AI?
+- How will AI impact the way legal tasks are performed and workflows are structured within your practice? - Which tasks are most suited for AI automation? - Data Privacy and Security: - What data will be collected and used by the AI tool? - Does the AI tool comply with the NDPA requirements for data processing and security? - How will client confidentiality be ensured when using Al? - Algorithmic Bias: - How will you assess the risk of bias in the AI tool's algorithms? - What measures can be put in place to mitigate potential bias and ensure fair outcomes? - Change Management:

-Algorithmic Bias:

-- o How will you assess the risk of bias in the AI tool's algorithms? - o What measures can be put in place to mitigate potential bias and ensure fair outcomes?

-Change Management:

-- o How will you introduce AI to your team and ensure user adoption? - What training will be necessary for lawyers and legal staff to effectively utilize the AI tool?
+- How will you introduce AI to your team and ensure user adoption? - What training will be necessary for lawyers and legal staff to \circ effectively utilize the AI tool?